sudecki30/labels/README.md

 # labels_to_png.py

-Transforms all png picture used to label image to json files.
+Transforms all png pictures used to labels images to json files.
 These json files work perfectly with label me.
+You can use after labelme2coco.py to do a COCO file.

 Exemple to use :  python png_to_json_4.py --folder_picture D:\images --folder_png D:\label --config D:\python\AutonomousCar\Data\cityscapes\config.json